 - Preheat the oven to 300 degrees.

 - Bake at 300 degrees for 15 minutes.
-Let cool completely before next step.
+Let cool completely before the next step.

 - Next, prepare the pudding layer.
-Pour the vanilla and chocolate pudding packages into a medium sized bowl and add the milk.
-Whisk together by hand or using a hand mixer until pudding starts to thicken and is completely combined.
+Pour the vanilla and chocolate pudding packages into a medium-sized bowl and add the milk.
+Whisk together by hand or using a hand mixer until the pudding starts to thicken and is completely combined.

-- Pour pudding mixture over cream cheese mixture.
+- Pour the pudding mixture over the cream cheese layer.